gob1thaasan/Raspberry/README.md

 2. PushButton: A LED will blink when a push button is NOT pressed.
 However, the LED stay on continually when the push button IS pressed.
 Demo available at [Youtube](https://youtu.be/P6J-T9LiKJA)

+3. Socket: Making a listen server to a port (55555).
+Use [NetCat](http://netcat.sourceforge.net/) to make request in another terminal.

 ## References